yo-bj/LIS707dataviz/README.md

 # Course Materials for Data Visualization for Communication and Decision Making

-This repo contains the syllabus and supplimental files for LIS 707 Data Visualization for Communication and Decision Making at UW-Madison.
+This repo contains the syllabus and supplimental files for LIS 707 Data Visualization for Communication and Decision Making at University of Wisconsin - Madison, created by [Becky Yoose](https://yobj.net).

 Brief descriptions of the files in this repo -